Game intel

 Ultimate Guide Strategy Guide + Weekly Pro Tips

 Treat Exaltation as your template for the whole questline.
-Clear the opening enemies, then stand at the center and read the mechanism before you move off.
-It teaches the standard loop cleanly: one obvious missing component, one less obvious elevated or side-room component, then the final palm-activation step.
-If you stall here, the likely miss is a floating cube above your natural eye line — sweep the outer ring of the ruin and check broken balconies, roofline gaps, and side platforms before assuming the piece is elsewhere.
+Clear the opening enemies, then stand at the center and read the reactor before you move off.
+It teaches the standard loop cleanly: one obvious missing component, one less obvious elevated or side-room component, then the final Force Palm activation.
+If you stall here, the likely miss is a floating core above your natural eye line — sweep the outer ring of the ruin and check broken balconies, roofline gaps, and side platforms before assuming the piece is elsewhere.

 Deliverance is where vertical recovery matters most.
 If you bring one piece back and the reactor still looks incomplete, recheck the airspace above the central structure and any broken columns nearby — these shrines like to place a component where the line of sight is awkward unless you back away and look upward from the entry side.
-This is also where you remember the environmental side of the puzzle: if a chamber looks intentionally closed, hunt for lanterns or torch points rather than brute-forcing the geometry, because a sealed room usually holds the missing fragment.
+This is also where the Kuku Pot earns its keep: if a core is wedged somewhere you cannot grab it free, pot it and re-drop it within reach.
+And if a chamber looks intentionally closed, hunt for lanterns or torch points rather than brute-forcing the geometry, because a sealed room usually holds the missing fragment.

 For the matching purification loop in Hernand, see our Expiation Sanctuary guide.
 To stage out of the right region first, use how to move camp to Pailune, and if you want the Antumbra’s Staff fight in context, read our Nest of Valor boss guide.